Sterling Archer: Storylines

 Archer convinces the group that they should start a detective agency in Los Angeles, setting up the events of season seven where they are subjected to the machinations of actress Veronica Deane.
-It eventually resulted with Archer being shot several times by Veronica in the season seven finale, later revealed to have survived but in a coma for three years.
-Season eight follows Archer in his coma-induced dream where he imagines himself as a Private Detective and all of his co-workers, friends and associates as characters in a 1940s-esque film noir setting known as "Dreamland".
+It eventually results in Archer being shot several times by Veronica in the season seven finale, later revealed to have survived but in a coma for three years.
+Season eight follows Archer in his coma-induced dream where he imagines himself as a private detective and all of his co-workers, friends and associates as characters in a 1940s-esque film noir setting known as "Dreamland".
 Season nine has Archer, remaining in a coma-induced dream, imagined as a co-pilot with Pam, who crash land onto the lush and mysterious Pacific island of Mitimotu.
 Season ten continues the coma-induced imagination themed setting, this time portraying Archer as the co-captain of the starship M/V Seamus in a "1970s vision of the future" reminiscent of Star Wars and Alien.
-He finally awakens from his coma after the three seasons to find that three years have passed and now needs a cane to walk.
+He finally awakens from his coma after the three seasons to find that three years have passed and he now needs a cane to walk.